 Experts say that the economic crisis has not had a negative impact on the property market in Germany.
 Instead, he won, thanks to the global recession.
 The main reason for the increase in prices in 2012, is the fear of the Germans before the crisis of the euro.
 For many real estate is a more reliable means of preservation than other assets.

-Related article: A great future in FloridaAccording to the survey institute Forsa, every four Germans to invest in real estate, and one in three - buying real estate as security for themselves a decent pension.
+Related article: New suburbs: what, where, for how much?According to the survey institute Forsa, every four Germans to invest in real estate, and one in three - buying real estate as security for themselves a decent pension.
 This is 50% more than in 2011.

 In comparison with other European countries, real estate housing in Germany is still very affordable.
 Beginning in the 1990s, prices rose by only 0.7% per year.
 Thus, while the average cost of an apartment in Paris is € 8 thousand per sq ft in the heart of Vienna - about € 6 thousand in Hamburg and Berlin, the figure is € 2,1 million and € 1,8 thousand . per "square" respectively.